syahrulhamdani/100_Days_Of_ML_Code/log.md

 - Need to understand keras's abstraction of API
 - Double check for numerical feature for msireading about ordinal or nominal categoric features

+## Day 14 - 16 September, 2018

+__Process:__

+- Start hands-on CNN using TensorFlow from Datacamp tutorial

+__Achievement:__

+- Hands-on tensorflow preprocessing process
+- Built CNN architecture
+- Created wrapper function for conv2d and max-pooling layers

+__Lesson to learn:__

+- So bad with time management, need to reschedule all previous agendas